Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-4.md

 **Known Issues**

 - Installer and Update Manager
   - Some errors in the update command of the 2.4 rev1 and rev2 CLI Installer have been found.
 If you use the 2.4 rev1 or rev2 CLI Installer, you fail to update your Tizen SDK.
 To solve the problem, CLI installer patch files are released.
-Download the patch at the *download location *and do the following:Open the terminal or command line, and go to the location where the downloaded patch file exists.Move the patch file to the location where the SDK is installed.At the prompt, type **update-manager-cli_2.4_patch update_{OS}_{bit}.{bin|exe}** to install the patch.
+Download the patch at the *download location* and do the following: Open the terminal or command line, and go to the location where the downloaded patch file exists.
+Move the patch file to the location where the SDK is installed.
+At the prompt, type **update-manager-cli_2.4_patch update_{OS}_{bit}.{bin|exe}** to install the patch.
-  - You can also upgrade your CLI Installer to the 2.4 rev3 at the [Tizen SDK Download page](https://developer.tizen.org/development/tools/download).If there is a multibyte character in the Tizen SDK installation path, some development packages have a difficulty in finding the installed SDK’s location when they are working.When you run the dynamic analyzer on Mac OS X, the SDK Update Notification does not appear even though there are available SDK updates.If the SDK Update Notification appears when you start the Tizen IDE or Emulator on Mac OS X, a terminal (shell.exec) icon can appear on the dock for a few seconds.
+  - You can also upgrade your CLI Installer to the 2.4 rev3 at the [Tizen SDK Download page](https://developer.tizen.org/development/tools/download).
+If there is a multibyte character in the Tizen SDK installation path, some development packages have a difficulty in finding the installed SDK’s location when they are working.
+When you run the dynamic analyzer on Mac OS X, the SDK Update Notification does not appear even though there are available SDK updates.
+If the SDK Update Notification appears when you start the Tizen IDE or Emulator on Mac OS X, a terminal (shell.exec) icon can appear on the dock for a few seconds.

 - Native IDE